flashwing-04/showtime-website-project-archive/content/ss22/master/m2_4-fixIT-communication-is-everything/features.md

 +++

 {{<section title="Extendable first version" >}}
-Throughout the semester we were able to design and develop a first version of our game.
+Throughout the semester, we were able to design and develop a first version of our game.
-Due to the limited time we had to set aside many ideas and compromise on several aspects of the final game design.
+Due to the limited time, we had to set aside many ideas and compromise on several aspects of the final game design.
 Keeping that in mind, we made sure to design all aspects of our game intuitively so that the software remains easily extensible.
 Additionally, we created a [documentation](https://github.com/Master-project-Interaktion-in-VR/Project_InteractionInVR/blob/main/CONTRIBUTE.md)